 - Cooperate with users across your organization by editing and sharing Views between multiple users.

 Using the drop-down at the top right of the interface, you can select a pre-existing View that will only show spending from tags and accounts that have been included in that View.

-To create a View go to the Management section, and click Views.
+To create a View go to the Organise section, and click Views.

 1) Enter a Title for your view so you can easily find it.

 2) Views that are set to Private are only accessible in your user account.
 All other views will be accessible by non-restricted users and admins in your organization.

 3) Add Filters to narrow the scope of the view based on: